Dodgers vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has eight doubles, a triple, eight home runs, 21 walks and 20 RBI (32 total hits).
-He has swiped two bases.
+- Buxton has nine doubles, a triple, eight home runs, 22 walks and 20 RBI (34 total hits).
+He has stolen four bases.

 Buxton Recent Games